Crapmoo/Chatbot-Discord-Gui/README.md

 # How to get Discord token

-1. Create discord bot at [Discrod Dev](https://discord.com/developers/applications)
+1. Create discord bot at [Discord Developer Portal](https://discord.com/developers/applications)

 2. Invite your bot